RichieHG/linq/README.md

 This methos will throw an exception if the collection is empty or any element match with the predicate.

 To avoid this exception we can use FirstOrDefault / LastOrDefault methods that can handle an empty collection or a non matches returned the default value for the collection.

+## Single
+This method is like First or Last methods, but it's a singularity, if in the collection there are more than ONE element which matches which the predicate, SingleMethod will throw an Exception.

+Also it will do the same if any element matches.
+To avoid this behaviour we can use SingleOrDefault to receive the default value.